jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet, and here's the point, you will never meet a person who isn't made up of our genetic heritage and all the capabilities and limitations that brings.

-Like with sloths, elephants and every other creature, we have natural instincts common to most every person because the coach needed these traits when selecting his team.
-Our genealogy ancestry is why we need eight hours of sleep, can't see well in the dark, need about 2,000 calories and eight cups of water each day, can only remember about 200 names, sustain 30 or so close friendships, prefer temperatures around 70F/21C, can have 70 plus year lifetimes, typically like sugar and gossip, usually fear public speaking, are self-interested and prone to tribal loyalties but also capable of altruism and self-sacrifice, usually love our children most, and so many other features of humanity in the Stone Age or today.
+Like sloths or elephants, we carry instincts common to nearly everyone.
+Same board, same trials, so the coach shaped us all toward the same answers.
+It's why most people need eight hours of sleep, run on about 2,000 calories a day, can hold only a couple hundred names in memory, crave sugar, dread public speaking, and stay prone to tribal loyalty even while capable of real sacrifice.
+Stone Age, Iron Age, or today, it's the same creature.

 Of course, our genotype does not determine our future—what scientists call "genetic determinism".
 We can aspire to be different; break molds, boundaries, and records.
 We can even dream of improving upon our nature, but never can we succeed by disregarding it.
-Our creative minds do not automatically know that, but as the Weismann Barrier and the Central dogma of molecular biology say, while genetic expression can change and help offspring somewhat adapt to the environment, they are still stuck with the unchangeable genomes regardless of our ideas, beliefs, or life experiences.
+Our creative minds do not automatically know that, but as the Weismann Barrier says, while genetic expression can change and help offspring somewhat adapt to the environment, they are still stuck with the unchangeable genomes regardless of our ideas, beliefs, or life experiences.

 Anyone who tries to ignore our past is artificial and offers little but a dead end.